-The first regional conference on social enterprise kicked off in Addis Ababa, Ethiopia on Tuesday with more than 300 delegates from Eastern Africa in attendance.
+The first regional conference on social enterprise in East Africa kicks off in Ethiopia

 The two-day East Africa Social Enterprise Conference, organized under the EU-funded Support for Social Enterprises in Eastern Africa and run by British Council hopes to support inclusive and sustainable growth for human development by ensuring underserved populations in Eastern Africa, notably in Kenya and Ethiopia are able to access social protection, health, education and jobs.